ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 ## Where to start?

 The killer argument for Angular is its place in [Ionic][14].
 Ionic is used for mobile development to build cross platform hyprid apps.
-One codebase, any platform, e.g. for iOS and Android.
+One codebase, any platform, e.g. for iOS and Android or progressive web apps.
 So if it comes to this framework (Ionic) Angular is the only choice.

 Furthermore Angular is a mature framework and should be taken for big projects.
 If you have complex business logic, Angular is your choice.
 If you have complex routing or form validation, Angular is your choice.
 If you wanna write closed or stand alone applications with one codebase, Angular is you choice.